encryptedcoins/encoins-frontend/GHCJS.md

 ## GHC-8.6 version for encoins project

-0. I use ghcup for tool management here.
-Thus there should not exist (or be visible in a PATH) any alternative of cabal setup (for example in `/home/$USERNAME/.cabal` ) except one that `ghcup` installed.
+1. I use `ghcup` for tool management.
+Thus there should not exist (or be visible in a PATH) any alternative of cabal setup (for example in `/home/$USERNAME/.cabal` ) except ones that installed by  `ghcup`.
 Also,no extra `ghc-pkg` setups, for example in `/usr/bin` PATH.
 Highly likely installed globally `happy` should have version `1.19.11`.
 Likely, in your case there are another toolings installed with different version that slips into GHCJS compiling.

 1. GHCUP: GHC set to 8.6.5, Cabal set to 3.2.0.0